-2800 When the RDE Device receives a request with data formatted per the Request Data section below, it shall 2801 respond with data formatted per the Response Data section.
-Even with a non-SUCCESS 2802 CompletionCode, all fields of the Response Data shall be returned.
-2803
+2869 When the RDE Device receives a request with data formatted per the Request Data section below, it shall 2870 respond with data formatted per the Response Data section.
+Even with a non-SUCCESS

+- 2871 CompletionCode, all fields of the Response Data shall be returned. - 2872

-Table 63 - RDEOperationInit command format
+Table 64 - RDEOperationInit command format

 Туре Request data uint32 ResourceID The resourceID of a resource in the Redfish Resource PDR for the data that is the target of this operation rdeOpID OperationID Identification number for this Operation; must match the one used for all commands relating to this Operation.
-NOTE Operation IDs with the most significant bit cleared are reserved for use by the RDE Device; it is an error for the MC to supply such an ID. enum8 OperationType The type of Redfish Operation being performed. values: { OPERATION_HEAD = 0; OPERATION_READ = 1; OPERATION_CREATE = 2; OPERATION_DELETE = 3; OPERATION_UPDATE = 4; OPERATION_REPLACE = 5; OPERATION_ACTION = 6 } bitfield8 OperationFlags Flags associated with this Operation: [7:4] - reserved for future use [3] - excerpt_flag; if 1b, the RDE Device should perform an excerpt read (see 7.2.4.3.6) [2] - contains_custom_request_parameters; if 1b, the RDE Device should expect to receive a SupplyCustomRequestParameters command request before it may trigger the Operation [1] - contains_request_payload; if 0b, the Operation does not require data to be sent [0] - locator_valid; if 0b, the locator in the OperationLocator field shall be ignored uint32 SendDataTransferHandle Handle to be used with the first RDEMultipartSend command transferring BEJ formatted data for the operation.
-If no data is to be sent for this operation or if the request payload fits entirely within this request message, then it shall be zero (0x0000000) (see the RequestPayloadLength and RequestPayload fields below). uint8 OperationLocatorLength Length in bytes of the OperationLocator for this Operation.
+NOTE Operation IDs with the most significant bit cleared are reserved for use by the RDE Device; it is an error for the MC to supply such an ID. enum8 OperationType The type of Redfish Operation being performed. values: { OPERATION_HEAD = 0; OPERATION_READ = 1; OPERATION_CREATE = 2; OPERATION_DELETE = 3; OPERATION_UPDATE = 4; OPERATION_REPLACE = 5; OPERATION_ACTION = 6 } bitfield8 OperationElago υπιιαο OperationFlags Flags associated with this Operation: [7:4] - reserved for future use [3] - excerpt_flag; if 1b, the RDE Device should perform an excerpt read (see 7.2.3.11.6) [2] - contains_custom_request_parameters; if 1b, the RDE Device should expect to receive a SupplyCustomRequestParameters command request before it may trigger the Operation [1] - contains_request_payload; if 0b, the Operation does not require data to be sent [0] - locator_valid; if 0b, the locator in the OperationLocator field shall be ignored uint32 SendDataTransferHandle Handle to be used with the first RDEMultipartSend command transferring BEJ formatted data for the operation.
+If no data is to be sent for this operation or if the request payload fits entirely within this request message, then it shall be zero (0x00000000) (see the RequestPayloadLength and RequestPayload fields below). uint8 OperationLocatorLength Length in bytes of the OperationLocator for this Operation.
 This field shall be zero (0x00) if the locator_valid bit in the OperationFlags field above is set to 0b or if the OperationType field above is not one of OPERATION_UPDATE and OPERATION_ACTION. uint32 RequestPayloadLength Length in bytes of the request payload in this message .
-This value shall be zero (0x00000000) under either of the following conditions: There is no request payload as indicated by contains_request_payload bit of the OperationFlags parameter above The entire payload cannot fit within this message, subject to the maximum transfer chunk size as determined at registration time via the NegotiateMediumParameters command bejLocator OperationLocator BEJ locator indicating where the new Operation is to take place within the resource specified in ResourceID .
-May not be supported for all Operations.
-This field shall be omitted if the OperationLocatorLength field above is set to zero. null or RequestPayload bejEncoding The request payload.
+This value shall be zero (0x00000000) under either of the following conditions: There is no request payload as indicated by contains_request_payload bit of the OperationFlags parameter above • The entire payload cannot fit within this message, subject to the maximum transfer chunk size as determined at registration time via the NegotiateMediumParameters command bejLocator OperationLocator BEJ locator indicating where the new Operation is to take place within the resource specified in ResourceID .
+When the OperationType is set to OPERATION_ACTION, this field shall be set to the location of an action within a particular resource dictionary.
+A BEJ locator shall not be set to the location of an action unless the OperationType is set to OPERATION_ACTION.
+Similarly, a BEJ locator shall never be set to the location of any of the fields within the action set.
+The RDE device shall treat a locator in violation of either of these rules as invalid and shall return ERROR_INVALID_DATA in this case.
+This field may not be supported for other operation types and shall be omitted if the OperationLocatorLength field above is set to zero. null or RequestPayload bejEncoding The request payload.
 The format of this parameter shall be null (consisting of zero bytes) if the RequestPayloadLength above is zero; it shall be bejEncoding otherwise.
+When the OperationType is set to OPERATION_ACTION, and the requested action contains parameters, the request payload shall consist of the set corresponding to the action; this set shall then in turn contain any parameters associated with the action.
+If the action does not require any parameters, the request payload shall be null.